julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 Execute the following command `eval` in your local computer shell environment to ensure that `docker` commands will be run with the newly created Docker host.

+    # Ensure docker commands will be run with new host
+    eval "$(docker-machine env $AZURE_HOST)"

 ## Restart Azure VM<a id="orgheadline6"></a>

 Mysteriously, when you `ssh` (see next section) into the fresh VM, you are immediately told to restart it so let's preempt that message by doing that now.

+    # immediately restart VM, according to Azure
+    docker-machine restart $AZURE_HOST
+    # Again, ensure docker commands will be run with new host
+    eval "$(docker-machine env $AZURE_HOST)"

 ## `ssh` into VM with `docker-machine`<a id="orgheadline7"></a>